More than 50 greater Boston communities join together as members of an umbrella league called Boston Area Youth Soccer, or BAYS.

 - To learn how to win and lose graciously and the fill meaning of fair play

-Each player must purchase the Sudbury Soccer BAYS uniform (red shirt, blue shorts and socks) from Brine's Sporting Goods
+- Each player must purchase the Sudbury Soccer BAYS uniform (New Balance blue/red Hoop jersey, blue shorts and socks) from Brine's Sporting Goods

 Parent Coach Volunteers: